mbcovid19updates/mbcovid19updates.github.io/README.md

 Morden | Access Event Centre, 111-D Gilmour St. | [View map](https://goo.gl/maps/QbrwRQpxUJ5ndne77) | ✅ [see times](#vaccine-locator)
 Dauphin | 304 Whitmore Avenue East | [View map](https://goo.gl/maps/qwUafTds7yvqMs4x7) | ✅ [see times](#vaccine-locator)
 Steinbach | 294 Lumber Avenue | [View map](https://goo.gl/maps/i8mHT6f7dYPvimzm9) | ✅ [see times](#vaccine-locator)

-<a name="astrazeneca"></a>
-### AstraZeneca Information

-_Last updated: July 27, 2021_

-All people with AstraZeneca as first dose are now recommended to receive Pfizer or Moderna as their second dose.
-This has been proven safe and even offers a higher level of protection compared to receiving a second dose of AstraZeneca.
-It's recommended that you wait a minimum of 8 weeks before receiving your second dose of any of the vaccines, but you may receive one as early as 28 days from first dose.

-If you strongly wish to receive a second dose of AstraZeneca, there are a total of 15 medical clinics and pharmacies that are acting as regional hubs to offer second-dose AstraZeneca vaccinations.
-You can use the [online vaccine finder](https://manitoba.ca/covid19/vaccine/finder.html) to find a location with available doses.

-#### Locations with AstraZeneca

-The following medical clinics and pharmacies in the province have received AstraZeneca vaccine to provide second doses to individuals who cannot or will not receive a different type of vaccine.
-Please check the [online vaccine finder](https://manitoba.ca/covid19/vaccine/finder.html) to confirm they have stock and are able to accept appointments.

-<a href="https://manitoba.ca/covid19/vaccine/finder.html" class="button">View Vaccine Finder Tool</a>

 ↑ <a href="#top" class="backtotop">Back to the top of the page</a>